The Eighty (Vichy France): Vote

 27 deputies and senators did not take part in the vote.
 They had fled Metropolitan France on 21 June, from Bordeaux to Algiers, on board the liner SS Massilia, and they are referred to as the Massilia absentees.
 They were considered traitors by the collaborationist government, although they were seen as heroes after the war.

 The result of the vote was a constitutional amendment that created the new French government.
 The eighty deputies and senators who opposed the change are referred to as the Vichy 80 (French: "les quatre-vingts"), and they are now famous for their decision to oppose the vote.

 Most of the eighty votes against the change were lodged by Socialists or Radical-Socialists.
 Sixty-one communist parliamentarians had previously had their rights to serve as deputies and senators denied to them in January 1940, as the Soviet Union was a co-belligerent of Nazi Germany at the time.
 Using data collected from the biographies of parliamentarians, Jean Lacroix, Pierre-Guillaume Méon, and Kim Oosterlinck (2023) observe that members of a democratic dynasty, defined as a dynasty whose founder was a defender of democratic ideals, were 9.6 to 15.1 percentage points more likely to oppose the act than other parliamentarians.

 The historian Richard Vinen has observed that "the implications of supporting Pétain in July 1940 were not clear.
 This was not, for all its subsequent mythology, a vote that divided Pétaininsts and/or collaborators from resisters."
 He highlights the cases of Joseph Laniel who voted in favour of Pétain's inauguration but was subsequently a leading member of the French resistance and the Conseil national de la Résistance.
-Isidore Thrivier, by contrast, who was among the 80 to vote against, subsequently embraced the Vichy regime and became a member of Vichy's National Council.
+Isidore Thivrier, by contrast, who was among the 80 to vote against, subsequently embraced the Vichy regime and became a member of Vichy's National Council.